-HOUSING NEED POINTS Your home is being demolished or major repair work is being carried out You have suffered domestic abuse or harassment You are a young person who is currently or was recently looked after and accommodated by Glasgow City Council and are moving on to your own accommodation You are currently living in a care setting such as a long-term hospital or other institution and need to move to alternative accommodation You are overcrowded and your current home is smaller than you need (we give points for each room you are lacking, in line with our occupancy standard).
-Your home is below the tolerable standard.
+Housing Need Points Your home is being demolished or major repair work is being carried out.
+250 You have suffered domestic abuse or harassment.
+150 You are a young person who is currently or was recently looked after and accommodated by Glasgow City Council and are moving on to your own accommodation.
+100 You are currently living in a care setting such as a long-term hospital or other institution and need to move to alternative accommodation.
+100 You are overcrowded and your current home is smaller than you need (we give points for each room you are lacking, in line with our occupancy standard).
+50 Your home is below the tolerable standard.
 The tolerable standard requires a home to be structurally stable and free of dampness.
-It must have natural and artificial lighting, thermal insulation, hot and cold water, toilet and bathing facilities, proper drainage, facilities for cooking, heating and safe electrics You have a need to move to accessible housing 100 high 75 med 50 low You are a tenant and not using all your bedrooms (points for each bedroom in line with our occupancy standard).
-Owner occupier will not receive any under-occupation points Where two tenants of one of the four participating landlords of this policy wish to move together into one property within the participating landlords areas.
-You are in a private sector tenancy You are in a private sector property and you have been served notice to quit through the correct legal procedures or your home is being repossessed because you have not kept up your mortgage payments.
-You are statutorily homeless and can provide a copy of your decision letter from the Local Authority You are living in accommodation linked to your job and your employment is due to an end within the next six months

-· You are currently in the armed forces and you are due to leave within the next six months 75 Statutory homeless and living in temporary accomodation 75 You have no fixed address 30 You are currently living with friends or relatives or you are a lodger and want your own accommodation 20 Relationship Breakdown: Partners who now want to live separately 20 You are sharing facilities with another household 20 (points for single persons + couples) 30 (points for families) Care and Support A 20 B 10 You have an exceptional form of housing need which is not mentioned in this policy 300
+It must have natural and artificial lighting, thermal insulation, hot and cold water, toilet and bathing facilities, proper drainage, facilities for cooking, heating and safe electrics.
+200 You have a need to move to accessible housing.
+100 High 75 Medium 50 Low You are a tenant and not using all your bedrooms (points for each bedroom in line with our occupancy standard).
+Owner occupier will not receive any under-occupation points.
+250 You are in a private sector tenancy.
+250 You are in a private sector property and you have been served notice to quit through the correct legal procedures or your home is being repossessed because you have not kept up your mortgage payments.
+250 You are statutorily homeless and can provide a copy of your decision letter from the Local Authority.
+75 You are living in accommodation linked to your job and your employment is due to an end within the next six months.
+75 You are currently in the armed forces and you are due to leave within the next six months.
+75 Statutory homeless and living in temporary accomodation.
+75 You have no fixed address.
+30 You are currently living with friends or relatives or you are a lodger and want your own accommodation.
+20 Relationship Breakdown: Partners who now want to live separately.
+20 You are sharing facilities with another household.
+20 (points for single persons + couples)30 (points for families) Care and Support.
+A 20 B 10 You have an exceptional form of housing need which is not mentioned in this policy.
+300